-- 1. The START executes in the TOR. - 2.
-The transaction is routed to the AOR named in the REMOTESYSYEM option of the transaction definition.
-If REMOTESYSTEM is not specified, the transaction executes locally, in the TOR.
+- 1. The START command runs in the TOR. - The transaction is routed to the AOR named in the REMOTESYSTEM option of the transaction definition.
+If REMOTESYSTEM is not specified, the transaction runs locally, in the TOR.

-Note: If the transaction is ineligible for enhanced routing, the START request is handled in the "traditional" way described in "Traditional routing of transactions started by ATI" on page 59-that is, it function-shipped to the AOR named in the REMOTESYSTEM option of the transaction definition.
-If REMOTESYSTEM is not specified, the START executes locally, in the TOR.
+If the transaction is not eligible for enhanced routing, the START request is handled in the usual way, described in "Traditional routing of transactions started by ATI" on page 69; that is, it is function-shipped to the AOR named in the REMOTESYSTEM option of the transaction definition.
+If REMOTESYSTEM is not specified, the START request runs locally in the TOR.

-Figure 25 on page 73 shows the requirements for using the enhanced method to statically route a transaction that is initiated by a terminal-related START command issued in a TOR.
+Figure 28 shows the requirements for using the enhanced method to statically route a transaction that is initiated by a terminal-related START command issued in a TOR.

-Figure 25.
-Static routing of a terminal-related START command issued in a TOR, using the enhanced method.
-The TOR and the target region are both CICS Transaction Server for OS/390, Version 1 Release 3 or later.
-The TOR and the target region are connected by an MRO or APPC (single- or parallel-session) link.
+Figure 28.
+Static routing of a terminal-related START command issued in a TOR, using the enhanced method

+The TOR and the target region are connected by an MRO or APPC (single or parallel session) link.
 The transaction definition in the TOR specifies DYNAMIC(NO) and ROUTABLE(YES).
 The REMOTESYSTEM option names the AOR to which the transaction is to be routed.